An SEO strategy is a data-backed blueprint to generate pre-qualified leads to your website using organic traffic.

-Another neat way to analyse the priority of the recommendations is to conduct a cost benefit analysis.
-Whilst we can’t guarantee the exact figures (and no SEO should), we do have some readily available data to build estimates upon.
+Another neat way to analyze the priority of the recommendations is to conduct a cost-benefit analysis.
+While we can’t guarantee the exact figures (and no SEO should), we do have some readily available data to build estimates upon.

-Let’s take an example of a website which is ranking poorly for ‘bed sheets for sale’ and build out a cost benefit analysis using data which is readily available online.
+Let’s take an example of a website that is ranking poorly for ‘bed sheets for sale’ and build out a cost-benefit analysis using data that is readily available online.

 According to Moz, the number one spot on Google gets 32.8% of the clicks.

-If the store generates £30 profit per transaction, that would equate to £8566 profit per month.
+If the store generates £30 profit per transaction, that will equate to £8566 profit per month.

-These are just example figures but they do serve to illustrate an example of how your position in the search engine helps your bottom line.
-They can form the basis of a cost-benefit analysis and can help to prioritize SEO recommendations, in order of importance for the business.
+These are just example figures, but they do serve to illustrate an example of how your position in the search engine helps your bottom line.
+They can form the basis of a cost-benefit analysis and help prioritize SEO recommendations in order of importance for the business.

-Here’s one example of how a cost-benefit analysis could look for a online store:
+Here’s one example of how a cost-benefit analysis could look for an online store:

 You’ve made it!
 You’ve successfully worked through the steps to conduct your very own SEO strategy.